 lic. iur., TEP, Attorney at Law

 Olivier Sigg is a partner in the Private Clients team as well as an experienced employment lawyer.
-He has nearly fifteen years of experience in these areas of practice.
+He heads our Geneva office.
 He is known, both in Geneva and in London, where he worked for one year, as an expert in complex crossborder matters and is regularly instructed by foreign lawyers, in particular from common law jurisdictions.

 Olivier Sigg’s private client practice includes various estate-planning techniques.
 In particular, as a TEP expert, he specialises in trusts, foundations, last wills and testaments.
 He provides advice to international high-net-worth individuals on estate planning, asset protection, relocation and philanthropy (in particular, advice to international charities).
 His private client practice involves international succession litigation and trust disputes.
 Olivier Sigg also has a wealth of experience in employment law.
 He advises both employers and executives in contractual and contentious matters.